 - You can only receive FMLA benefits if you have been with your current employer for a minimum of twelve months;

 - Your total hours of work during those twelve months must have been at the minimum 1,250 hours;

-- A minimum of 50 employees have to work under your employer and they must be located with a 75 mile radius of where you are currently working.
-These employees include both full and part time workers, as well as those on leave.
+- A minimum of 50 employees have to work under your employer and they must be located with a 75-mile radius of where you are currently working.
+These employees include both full and part-time workers, as well as those on leave.

 It is necessary to give any employee who is covered by the FMLA complete access to all FMLA rights they have earned.
 Employers are not allowed to hinder or segregate against employees who try to maintain their rights under the FMLA.
 All FMLA right need to be easily accessible and employers should be transparent with that information.
 Otherwise, they are in violation of their employee’s FMLA rights.

 FMLA cases are often hard because they are filled with emotions from both parties.
-For instance, it is difficult to assert whether an employer is taking revenge toward an employee who has been on leave or if it is because the employer no longer has work for the employee once they return.
+For instance, it is difficult to assert whether an employer is taking revenge toward an employee who has been on leave or if it is because the employer no longer has worked for the employee once they return.
 The latter might be due to a decrease in business or another valid business reason.
 Thus, an employer might see that their only option is to now allow their former employee from returning to their position in the business.

 We Are Ready To Represent You!

 Our lawyers are ready to help you in figuring out whether you lost your job or were demoted because of the leave that you had to take to deal with family medical concerns.
 Further, we are able to assist you in revealing if your FMLA rights have been violated and if FMLA has been violated.
 We will guide you through the entire process from start to finish.
-Call our offices or contact The Brown Firm PLLC online today for a free evaluation of your case.
+Call our offices at 703.828.0900 or contact The Brown Firm PLLC online today for a free evaluation of your case.